+Certification can help patients feel confident about their caregivers' qualifications.
+Knowledgeable nurses are better equipped to recognize problems and take action.
 In addition, public awareness of certification has grown.
-Nearly 8 out of 10 people surveyed were aware that nurses could be certified in a specialty area—in fact more aware of nurse certification than teacher or physician certification.2
+Nearly 8 out of 10 people surveyed were aware that nurses could be certified in a specialty area.1

 Nurses Grow Through Certification

-Professional rewards for certification can vary.
-Certification is often required for advancement to higher levels on the career ladder, or it may open doors to new professional opportunities.
+Certification offers personal and professional rewards to nurses.
+An overwhelming majority of nurses surveyed said certification validates specialty knowledge, enhances professional credibility, and contributes to feelings of personal accomplishment.2Certification is often required for advancement to higher levels on the clinical ladder.
 In some instances, certified nurses receive salary differentials or bonuses.
-A 2006 salary survey indicated certified nurses had an average annual income that was $9,200 higher than nurses who weren’t certified.4
+A 2018 Medscape salary survey indicated certified nurses had an average annual income that was $7,000 higher than non-certified nurses.3

 Employers Benefit from Certification

 Certification in oncology nursing can help employers:

 - Harris Interactive, Inc. American Association of Critical Care Nurses Survey.
 November 2002.